Anarbb/Anarbb/README.md

 - Currently trying to improve in Front-End Dev, C/C++ and Robotics

-- currently looking for people to work with on [Gendex](https://gendex.ga)
+- Currently looking for people to work with on [Gendex](https://gendex.ga)

 - My Portfolio is at [https://arbaoui.me](https://arbaoui.me)